 The Company Culture Shift

 Now that you have a handle on the status of your company’s integration.
-It’s time to implement a strategy that can create a structure, supported by processes and systems; however, without a focused first step towards changing company culture, all the processes in the world will fall flat if you don’t get buy in from your team.
+It’s time to implement a strategy that can create a structure, supported by processes and systems; however, without a focused first step towards changing company culture, all the processes in the world will fall if you don’t get buy in from your team.

 At the end of the day, people are people and they need to be treated as valuable members of the team.
 They need to be understood and know that their opinions matter.
 The first step to bridging the gap between sales and marketing is building emotional bridges.
 One way to start: implementing a mandatory cross-team meeting structure.
 Hearing input from both sides can lead to a healthy discussion and will lead to an appreciation of other’s point of view and expertise.